abeer-srivastava/news-feed/README.md

-# 🗞️ भारत समाचार - News Portal
+# 🗞️ Bharat news  - News Portal

 A modern, SEO-optimized news portal built with **Next.js 16**, **TypeScript**, and **TailwindCSS**.
 Features dark mode, animations, and a responsive design inspired by Indian news websites.